Sonallgavali/churn-prediction-app/README.md

 🚀 How It Works
 1️⃣ Model Comparison
 Multiple models were trained and evaluated: Logistic Regression, SVM, Random Forest, and KNN.
-Random Forest was selected as the final model due to its superior performance on evaluation metrics.
+Random Forest was selected as the final model due to its superior performance.
 2️⃣ Preprocessing
 Numeric columns are scaled using StandardScaler.
 Categorical columns are encoded using OneHotEncoder.